yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_sw_arch.rst

 Above diagram shows the mode selection if constraints are set on MCU_WAKEUP devgroup devices.
-As shown, if the constraints are set on WAKEUP Domain devices or Always ON MCU domain devices, Deep Sleep mode will be selected.
+As shown, if the constraints are set on WAKEUP Domain devices or Always ON MCU domain devices, DeepSleep mode will be selected.
 Otherwise, MCU Only mode will be selected.

 If constraint is put on MAIN devgroup devices, then no low power mode is possible.

 .. important::

-   USB devices are an exception in MAIN devgroup as there is extra hardware logic preventing reset of USB devices in Deep Sleep and MCU Only mode.
+   USB devices are an exception in MAIN devgroup as there is extra hardware logic preventing reset of USB devices in DeepSleep and MCU Only mode.
-   If constraints are set on USB devices, Deep Sleep mode will be selected even though it's technically part of MAIN devgroup.
+   If constraints are set on USB devices, DeepSleep mode will be selected even though it's technically part of MAIN devgroup.

 .. ifconfig:: CONFIG_part_variant in ('AM62X')